Dhanushkgowda3/Subfind3r/README.md

 # Subfind3r
-A script written in python which lists down all the subdomain of a given website.
+A simple script written in python which lists down all the subdomain of a given website.
 It works on all platforms windows, linux and termux

 # Usage in Windows
 pip install requests